silverstripe/silverstripe-framework/docs/en/topics/forms.md

 ## Subclassing a form

-It's the reponsibility of your subclass' constructor to call
+It's the responsibility of your subclass' constructor to call

 	:::php
 	parent::__construct()